MozhganVD/InteractivePatternDetection/README.md

 # Usage
 To use the implemented tool, you need to have a labeled event log in .cvs format (Use the event log in this repo as example), then clone the project and follow the below steps.
+To see how the tool works in both interactive and automatic modes, you can watch a video demonstration [here](https://www.youtube.com/watch?v=Rrk5La8vwYU&lc=UgzSP2ZleWmtPbPZsP54AaABAg).

 Install dependencies (Python 3.8.0) :